Geomartins007/Zomato-Capstone-Project/README.md

 Zomato dataset is real time data set which gives information about restraunts , its cuisins , locality , ratings etc.
 The data is taken from url: https://drive.google.com/file/d/1FSa_x3COvCoMODa44qXufO9CQb3ydqKw/view

+ ---

+### Key questions

+- Top Cuisines that ordered
+- Top countries and cities using Zomato
+- Rating and Country
+- Countries and cities with the highest rating
+- Countries and their currencies
+- What could have resulted to the results?
+- Suggestions for Zomato company